Skip to contents

 start_param

-list (optional): option to provide own start parameters for the fitting, see details
+list (optional): option to provide the start parameters for the fitting, see details

 method_control